Columbia Rosenwald School

 Marker series.
 This marker is included in the Rosenwald Schools marker series.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Columbia - The First Capital of The Republic of Texas (about 700 feet away, measured in a direct line); Columbia United Methodist Church (approx. 0.2 miles away); Columbia (approx. 0.2 miles away); Old Columbia Cemetery (approx. 0.2 miles away); Near Site of First Capitol of the Republic of Texas (approx. ¼ mile away); Vietnam Veterans Memorial (approx. ¼ mile away); Site of the Home of Josiah Hughes Bell (approx. 0.9 miles away); Home of George B. McKinstry (approx. one mile away).
-Touch for a list and map of all markers in West Columbia.
+First Capitol of the Republic of Texas (about 700 feet away, measured in a direct line); Columbia - The First Capital of The Republic of Texas (about 700 feet away); Columbia United Methodist Church (approx. 0.2 miles away); Columbia (approx. 0.2 miles away); Old Columbia Cemetery

 Categories. • African Americans • Education •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on August 24, 2011, by Debbie A. Sutherland of West Columbia, Texas.
-This page has been viewed 691 times since then.
+This page has been viewed 742 times since then and 7 times this year.
 Last updated on May 15, 2015, by J. Makali Bruton of Querétaro, Mexico.
 Photos: 1, 2. submitted on August 24, 2011, by Debbie A. Sutherland of West Columbia, Texas. • Bill Pfingsten was the editor who published this page.